Ibrahim111101/hangman/README.md

 2. Install any necessary dependencies (if there are any).
 3. Run the Hangman game.
 4. The game will select a random word, and you need to guess it one letter at a time.
-5. You have a limited number of attempts, and with each incorrect guess, a part of the hangman figure is drawn.
+5. You have a limited number of attempts.
+Try to guess the Word!
-6. Try to guess the word before the hangman is completely drawn to win.

 ## Installation
 To run this game, you will need [Python](https://www.python.org/) installed on your computer.
 Follow these steps: